Zaxxon709/debridmanager/README.md

 ### How to Authorize:

-- Select Authorize and proceed to pair your account
+<p>- Select Authorize and proceed to pair your account
 - Wait for the 'Sync is complete' notification and choose OK to save
 - All supported add-ons included with the build are now authorized
-- You can now exit and start streaming!
+- You can now exit and start streaming!</p><br>